NethServer/nethserver-openssh/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Ssh.rst

     Allows access through SSH with simple password authentication.
     If not enabled, users will be able to authenticate only using public key authentication.

+Allow access only from trusted networks
+    If only enabled, restricts access to the resource only to trusted networks.